 On the weekends, when you have more time, cook up large batches of easy and healthy meals, such as soups, casseroles, salmon patties or meatballs.
 Freeze them so they’re ready to heat and serve up during the week to save you buying takeaway on the way home from work.
 You could also consider investing in a slow cooker so you can arrive home to a hearty curry, stew or rice dish that’s literally cooked itself while you were away from home or at the office, during the week.

 Sick of constantly cooking the same things?
-Check out the recipes in the Weight Watchers magazine or, while you’re on the Weight Watchers website, click through to the FOOD tab – you’ll find plenty of recipes, there too.
+Check out our WW recipes.
 Getting together with a group of friends for a swap night will also build up your recipe repertoire as you share your favourite healthy meals.

 Follow the trend of ‘Meat Free Monday’ and use legumes and pulses in a vegetarian meal to lower your shopping bill.
-For inspiration, look out for the vegetarian symbol next to a wide range of Weight Watchers recipes.
 Market shopping in a collective of friends, or hitting the supermarket towards the end of the day, can also clock up savings on a range of fresh produce.

 Just because you cook a recipe from scratch doesn’t mean it’s automatically going to be healthy or a hit at home.
 Here are our top tips for healthy, tasty home cooking, as well as some of the most common traps to avoid.